 Accelerated depreciation is available for solar projects used for business.
 All the depreciation tax savings from a solar system can be accelerated to the first year, rather than the typical 39 years for business equipment.
 This depreciation is available for the entire cost of the solar project, minus half of the ITC (typically 13%).
 This provides a significant benefit for business owners, particularly those in higher tax brackets.

 The USDA grant is available for farms and for small businesses located in a rural area.
 This grant program has limited funding, which can vary significantly year to year, and has an extensive application process.
 For these reasons, many installers avoid the grant altogether.
 Paradise Energy is among the most successful installers in the northeast at securing USDA funding for their customers.
 They have successfully secured more than $1.27 million for 36 projects in 5 states over the past 4 years.
 While the application process is complicated, the grant can fund up to 25% of total cost for select projects.
 With the recent passage of the farm bill this year, USDA grant funding should stabilize for the next 5 years.

 Similar to Pennsylvania, Ohio’s solar installations have fallen significantly with the SREC market.
 As with Pennsylvania, Ohio’s SREC prices have recovered slightly and are currently in the range of $55-60 (see SREC section for details).
 Find out more about installing solar in OH here.

-Note: Paradise Energy is not a tax advisor; please consult with your accountant or tax advisor to determine how you can take advantage of tax credits and depreciation for your particular situation.
+Note: Paradise Energy is not a tax adviser; please consult with your accountant or tax adviser to determine how you can take advantage of tax credits and depreciation for your particular situation.